Dear Friends and Neighbors,

 - Be vigilant against “closed door” meetings

-Focus on making sure the City and School District work together as a cohesive whole
+Make sure the City and School District collaborate

 - Cubberley is a key resource not just for south Palo Alto, but the whole city.
-I will build on the work done by the Cubberley Community Action Committee – such as underground parking, two story buildings for both a high school AND a community center.
+I will build on the design work done by the Cubberley Community Action Committee – including underground parking, two story buildings for both a high school AND a community center.